Solar Panel Cost in Vermont

 Solar is financially positive for most Vermont homeowners.
 The 30% federal tax credit significantly reduces upfront cost.
 Vermont's incentives: Federal 30% ITC + possible state incentives.
 Estimated payback: 10–15 years.
 With a 25-year panel lifespan and rising electricity rates, solar provides positive lifetime ROI.

-Most Vermont homes with average electricity usage need a 5–8 kW system.
-Calculate your system size: divide your annual kWh usage by 1,200–1,400 (lower production in northern climates).
-Your installer will perform a site assessment to optimize size.
+Most Vermont homes need a 5–10 kW system.
+A 7 kW system produces approximately 9,709 kWh/year in Vermont.
+Divide your annual kWh usage by that figure to estimate the right size.
+Your installer will perform a site assessment to optimize for your specific roof and usage patterns.

 Get Free Solar Quotes in Vermont